Terms & Conditions

 - Current Computer Applications (including but not limited to): Current flash player, a type of PDF reader such as Adobe Acrobat, word processor, excel spread sheets, etc. If the student doesn’t have Microsoft Office, Google has a word processor and excel spreadsheet system to use for free.

 - An active email account.
 Communication in our program is vital for the student’s success.
 Having access to a reliable email account to communicate with instructors, submit assignments, and create multiple student user account is required.

 Although students are able to work at their own pace, students understand that the entire course (online classwork, skills academy, clinical and field internships) must be completed over a 1-year period from the date of acceptance into the program.
 No extensions will be permitted, and it is up to the student to schedule their course work, skills academy, clinical and field internships accordingly.
 No refunds are permitted if the student fails to finish the course in a timely manner.
 Southwest EMS Academy makes no guarantee regarding space available, course availability or times, and dates of courses.
 Students agree that the Live Unit Review space is limited so plan accordingly.
 Refunds are not available for unused areas of the program.

 Southwest EMS Academy makes no guarantee that the student will pass the course, pass the National Registry Exam, or become certified or licensed as an Emergency Medical professional.
 Southwest EMS Academy makes no guarantees and is not responsible for the student’s success.
 It is up to the student to study and understand that they cannot pass with lecture alone.
 Reading all of the chapters, completing all assignments, studying for quizzes and exams, etc. is a requirement.

-Students without good academic or computer skills should consider a traditional classroom format instead.
+Students without good academic or computer skills should consider attending the Hybrid EMT class.